krmarshall/Fainne-Mor/docs/01-rules/03-generalRules.md

 When you reach a combined total of 6 levels in the following classes you gain the Sentinel feat: Barbarian, Fighter, Monk, Rogue, and three quarters of any Artificer, Paladin, and Ranger levels (rounded down).
 For example, without any multiclassing, a ranger will gain the Sentinel feat at level 8 (8 * 0.75 = 6).

 ### Skilled Martials
-When you reach a combined total of 4 levels in the following classes, you gain proficiency in one skill from your classes available skill proficiencies: Barbarian, Fighter, Monk, Rogue, Artificer, Paladin, and Ranger.
+When you reach a combined total of 4 levels (and again at 8 levels) in the following classes, you gain proficiency in one skill from your classes available skill proficiencies: Barbarian, Fighter, Monk, Rogue, Artificer, Paladin, and Ranger.

 ### Expert Martials
 When you reach a combined total of 8 levels in the following classes, you gain expertise in one of your proficient skills: Barbarian, Fighter, Monk, Rogue, Artificer, Paladin, and Ranger.